mcglasp/the-singing-people/readme.md

 ![Joining form](/readme-assets/screenshots/join.png)

 *Several links, including one in the navbar and a large 'Join' button both visible on page load jump to this form.
-The buttons a clear in their purpose — 'Join in!' or 'Join us'.
+The buttons are clear in their purpose — 'Join in!' or 'Join us'.
 The form only requires three inputs from the user.*

 “I'd like to see lots of pictures that give me an idea of what this group is like — I don't want to trawl through pages of text to find out."